jvitku/nengo_1.4/README.md

 #### Changelog:

+* Added InterLayerBuilder, which greatly simplifies design of new models.

 * NodeBuilder contains gates now

 * The `Basicea` now supports multithread simulation and multithread evolution.
 Basically, multiple instances of `AbstractMultiThreadSimulator` can be ran.
 Only the `roscore` has to be run in advance.